maliciousintent/september.js/README.md

 ## domBinding
 This method allows to bind a variable to the value (innerHTML) of a DOM element.
-The connectio is one-way.
+The connection is one-way.

 ```Javascript
 september.domBinding(domSelector, variable, transformFn, callBkFn)